usdot-jpo-ode/wzdx/spec-content/README.md

 [RoadEventFeedInfo](/spec-content/objects/RoadEventFeedInfo.md) | WZDx feed header information such as metadata, contact information, and data sources.
 [TypeOfWork](/spec-content/objects/TypeOfWork.md) | A description of the type of work being done in a road event and an indication of if that work will result in an architectural change to the roadway.
 [WZDxFeed](/spec-content/objects/WZDxFeed.md) | The root (highest-level) object of a WZDx feed GeoJSON document.
+[RoadRestrictionFeed](/spec-content/objects/RoadRestrictionFeed.md) | The root (highest-level) object of a Road Restriction Feed GeoJSON document.

 #### Road Events
 Object | Description
 --- | ---
 [DetourRoadEvent](/spec-content/objects/DetourRoadEvent.md) | A detour on a roadway.
 [WorkZoneRoadEvent](/spec-content/objects/WorkZoneRoadEvent.md) | A work zone road event including where, when, and what activities are taking place within a work zone on a roadway.
+[RestrictionRoadEvent](/spec-content/objects/RestrictionRoadEvent.md) | A road event limiting how the road can be used.

 ### Object Diagram
 The object diagram below indicates the relationship between the data objects.